Prepared for future success - Graduates share their story

 Another day, cheers echoed through the halls when physical science students successfully sent HotWheels cars rocketing down two flights of stairs on curved race track – a fun twist for calculating velocity.
 “That took a lot of teamwork and communication,” Stastny said.
 “Everyone takes a part, pitching in to find a solution together.”

 Cabinets on the back wall hold slides of mold spores, rock samples, and bottles of chemicals.
-Generous donations from alumni classes have helped in adding new equipment including microscopes, KNEX building kits and robotic kits that teach computer coding.
+Generous donations from alumni classes have helped add new equipment including microscopes, KNEX building kits, and robotic kits that teach computer coding.
 “These new resources allow students to dive in and learn,” Stastny shared.
 “We’re very thankful for them.”